Home » Drilling Calculations » ECD In Drilling | What is, How To Calculate & Control

 Annular velocity

-Increasing the annular velocity increases the fluid frictional pressure losses and hence the annular pressure loss, consequently the ECD increases and vice-versa.
+Increasing the annular velocity increases the fluid frictional pressure losses and, hence, the annular pressure loss.
+Consequently, the ECD expands and vice-versa.

 Depth AH (along hole) and TVD